GreyNoise-Intelligence/precursor/README.md

  6. Add support for processing entire input vs newline split (requirement for binary input)
  7. Use roaring bitmap for persistance
  8. Add ability to mask chunks based on a pattern for TLSH/FBHash
+ 9. Some very basic tests
+ 10. Refactor things so that CLI is isolated from using `precursor` as a library

 ## Installation